CodeMongerrr/Certicryped/README.md

 - Secure transfer of certificates between individuals
 - Robust security measures to ensure trustworthiness and reliability
 - Tamper-proof and decentralized solution for verification and authentication
-- Metadata encryption using symmetric key encryption with SHA256 hashed public keys, ensuring security and privacy.

 ## How It Works